 If you have shingles, here are some things that may make you feel better:

-- Simple exercises like stretching or walking can help.
+- Simple exercises like stretching or walking (PDF, 778K) can help.
 Check with your doctor first.

 - Dip a washcloth in cool water and apply it to your blisters to ease the pain and help dry the blisters.